openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

    don't unintentionally increase the size of our JavaScript bundles, we utilize BundleWatch for automated bundle size monitoring.

+#. **Development dependencies should be separated into devDependencies**

+   **Rationale**: To keep installation and deployment of our MFEs as fast as possible, the "dependencies" field in ``package.json`` should reference only the packages needed to build the bundle of the MFE (this includes webpack via frontend-build, as well as any dependencies used in the actual MFE/React code).
+Any dependencies used only for testing, linting, formatting, or other development tasks should be put into "devDependencies" (e.g. Jest, eslint, TypeScript, ``@types/`` packages, etc.).

 Backend Technology Selection
 ============================